jaehojeong-knu/BC.CMA/README.md

 ## Overview

-This repository contains all R codes used in the manuscript, including Monte Carlo simulations (Section 4) and real-data applications (Section 5).
+It contains all R codes used in the manuscript, including Monte Carlo simulations (Section 4) and real-data applications (Section 5).
 It introduces two likelihood-based bias-correction methods (BC1 and BC2) for causal mediation analysis (CMA).
 These methods address **transformation-induced finite-sample bias** in estimating the natural direct effect (NDE), natural indirect effect (NIE), and mediation proportion (MP).

 ---